sofiaakhman/Portfolio.-Sofia-Akhmanaeva/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.
+More things to come.
+P.S.
+You should probably hire me (if I complete this course sccsesfully)

 # About me
 Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+My name's Sofia, I'm a 2nd year Arts Managmenet student passionate about music and performing ars in genera.
+I used to work in marketing in different capacities so had to work with both data and visualisations.
+I love how data analytics intervines with creativity itself and help making good crative decisions in other spheres.
+Excited to learn how to tell stories with data!
+People love stories.
+And I think everyone should love data, too.
+So we're half way there.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+1. How to find appropriate visualisation formats for particular types o data and messages
+2. Build efficient and effective visualisations
+3. Tell more complex stories with dataviz
+4. Master dataviz tools (I'm tired of Excel and attempts of making something nice in there)

 # Portfolio